open-policy-agent/kube-mgmt/README.md

 ### Policies

-`kube-mgmt` automatically discovers policies stored in ConfigMaps in Kubernetes and loads them into OPA.
+`kube-mgmt` automatically discovers policies stored in ConfigMaps in Kubernetes and loads them into OPA. `kube-mgmt` assumes a ConfigMap contains policies if the ConfigMap is:

-Any ConfigMaps labelled with `openpolicyagent.org/policy=rego` are loaded into OPA.
+- Created in a namespace listed in the --policies option.
+- Labelled with `openpolicyagent.org/policy=rego`.

 When a policy has been successfully loaded into OPA, the `openpolicyagent.org/policy-status` annotation is set to `{"status": "ok"}`.

 If loading fails for some reason (e.g., because of a parse error), the